platipodium/mossco-code/QuickStart.md

 These instructions should get you started on building your own coupled system with MOSSCO.
 It is really only a quick start, if you or someone else has already installed

-- Fortran (i.e., a F2003 capable fortran compiler)
+- Python with YAML support (e.g. python-yaml package)
+- Fortran2003 compliant compiler (e.g. gfortran package)
-- ESMF (The Earth System Modeling Framework)
+- ESMF (The Earth System Modeling Framework) with NetCDF (e.g. libnetcdf-dev package) and MPI (e.g. mpich2 package) support
-- NetCDF
-- Python with YAML support

 for you to use at this point.
-If not, you have to do it now (it is not quick!).
-You may find some help at http://www.mossco.de/doc
+If not, you have to do it now (ESMF cannot be installed from the package manager).
+You may find some help at http://www.mossco.de/doc.
+The ESMF installation finally provides a file `esmf.mk`, those location must be provided to MOSSCO, e.g.:

+	export ESMFMKFILE=<path_to_esmf_install>/lib/lib0/Linux.gfortran.64.mpich2.esmf6/esmf.mk

 We will build a system that connects a pelagic ecosystem, running in a 1D ocean model to a benthic pelagic ecosystem, using two external models